T2an/scratch_sha256/readme.md

 ### For loop

-The computation start by a for loop that itarate on the number of blocks.
+The computation starts with a for loop that iterates on the number of blocks.

 ### Message schedule
-Then the message schedule is the step that expand the words of the block into 64 words.
-Why because the SHA-256 iteration is done 64 times for each block, so we need 64 words.
+Then the message schedule is the step that expands the words of the block into 64 words.
+Why?
+Because the SHA-256 iteration is done 64 times for each block, so we need 64 words.

 The first 16 words are the words from step 3.
 Then each words is calculated using the following formula: